-Ponytail Palms (below) are more petite palms, although they can grow to be huge, and are also pretty common in stores.
+Ponytail Palms (below) are more petite varieties, although they can grow to be huge, and are also pretty common in stores.
 Unlike the three listed above, Ponytail palms aren’t in the palm family, but they do look like one, and are safe for pets.

 Fishtail palms, Fan palms (below) and Sentry Palms are gorgeous.
 I always see them in fancy greenhouses in mansions and botanical gardens, but never find them available.
-Like other palms, their nontoxic, air purifying, and humidity lovers.
+Like other palms, their non toxic, air purifying, and humidity lovers.
 Side note: If you ever do find these available to purchase, please buy one and send me a clipping.
 Please.

 Palms and Cats

-may will eat you palm to shreds, until you find regurgitated sticky leaves all over your house and in th litter box.
+may will eat you palm to shreds, until you find regurgitated sticky leaves all over your house and in the litter box.
 Palms are cat magnets.
 Why?
 Well, look at them.
-They’re stringily, taste like grass, and something you love.
+They’re stringy, taste like grass, and something you love.
 Unless you have angel cat sent from the heavens, you need to take proper caution bringing a palm into your home.
 Yes it’s fine if your cat munches, but they won’t stop munching it until it’s gone (see leaves below).
 I recommend putting palms on plant stands, small tables and pedestals, just high enough out of reach.
 Yes, I treat my cats like a grabby toddler.

 Read your Palm

 Sure, you can grab your tarot cards, why not.
 But that (probably) won’t help you become BFFs with your palm.
-They can be tricky to care for, but so is any new plant that needs to adapt to your home conditions, which are usually inferior to the green house they grew up in.
-All palms seem to like medium to bright light, mine are in an east window behind a sheer curtain.
+They can be tricky to care for, but so is any new plant that needs to adapt to your home conditions, which are usually inferior to the greenhouse they grew up in.
+All palms seem to like medium to bright light – mine are in an east window behind a sheer curtain.
 They do tolerate indirect light, but you need to be extra careful with watering.

-If watering is your number one challenge (don’t worry, its mine too), invest in a Moisture Meter.
+If watering is your number one challenge (don’t worry, it’s mine too), invest in a Moisture Meter.
 They’re inexpensive plus it’s nice to have something just tell you “it’s time to water this plant or it will die.”